metallb/metallb/website/content/hacking.md

 In addition to code, there's deployment configuration and
 documentation:

-- `dockerfiles` contains the Docker build configurations that package MetalLB into container images.
-It contains one set of "prod" configurations, which is what users of MetalLB install, and one set of "dev" configurations which get used during development (more on that below).
 - `manifests` contains a variety of Kubernetes manifests.
 The most important one is `manifests/metallb.yaml`, which specifies how to deploy MetalLB onto a cluster.